 ARCHER2 User and Best Practice Guide Covers all aspects of use of the ARCHER2 supercomputing service.
-This includes fundamentals (required by all users to use the system effectively), best practice for getting the most out of ARCHER2, and more advanced technical topics.
+This includes fundamentals (required by all users to use the system effectively), best practice for getting the most out of ARCHER2, and other advanced technical topics.

-- Information on each of the centrally-installed research software packages.
+Research Software Information on each of the centrally-installed research software packages.

-- Information on the centrally-installed software libraries.
+Software Libraries Information on the centrally-installed software libraries.
 Most libraries work as expected so no additional notes are required however a small number require specific documentation

-- Information on data analysis tools and other useful utilities.
+Data Analysis and Tools Information on data analysis tools and other useful utilities.

 Essential Skills This section provides information and links on essential skills required to use ARCHER2 efficiently: e.g. using Linux command line, accessing help and documentation.

 Contributing to the documentation

 The source for this documentation is publicly available in the ARCHER2 documentation Github repository so that anyone can contribute to improve the documentation for the service.
 Contributions can be in the form of improvements or addtions to the content and/or addtion of Issues providing suggestions for how it can be improved.